jnerin/varnish-4-aws-ec2-autoscalinggroup/README.md

 After launching the template (with the correct policy) you can test it by connecting to http://(DNS or IP)/test.php of one of the varnish instances and repeatedly hitting refresh to see how each time the TTL (5s in the test.php script) is over it'll probably switch to a different backend.

+The CloudFormation script seems to output a few syntax errors (CidrIP -> CidrIp and empty DeviceName without Ebs or VirtualName), and it renames the assests when generating the stack and later when launching it.
+So you migth have to search for the backend-layer name in the aws:cloudformation:logical-id tag, (aws:cloudformation:logical-id: ASG-Apache)